 define('WP_DEBUG_LOG', true);

 Disable debug mode after fixing the issue.
-Change WP_DEBUG to false and remove the debug log file to prevent sensitive information exposure.
+Change WP_DEBUG to false and delete the debug log file - it can contain sensitive server path information.

-WordPress core file corruption happens during failed updates or server crashes.
+How to fix corrupted WordPress files starts with a clean core reinstall.
 Download a fresh WordPress copy from WordPress.org and upload only the wp-admin and wp-includes folders via FTP.
-Never replace wp-content as it contains your themes, plugins, and uploads.
+Never replace wp-content - it holds your themes, plugins, and media uploads.

-Verify file integrity by comparing checksums against official WordPress releases.
-Use WP-CLI command wp core verify-checksums if you have SSH access.
+You can verify file integrity by comparing checksums against official WordPress releases.
+The WP-CLI command wp core verify-checksums handles this automatically if you have SSH access.

-Database corruption requires repair mode activation.
-Add define(‘WP_ALLOW_REPAIR’, true); to wp-config.php, then visit yoursite.com/wp-admin/maint/repair.php.
-Remove this line after repairs complete.
+Database corruption requires activating repair mode.
+Add define('WP_ALLOW_REPAIR', true); to wp-config.php, then visit yoursite.com/wp-admin/maint/repair.php.
+Remove this line immediately after repairs complete.

-Malware infections corrupt files while inserting malicious code.
-Run security scans using Wordfence or Sucuri to detect and remove infected files.
+Malware infections corrupt files while injecting malicious code.
+Run security scans using Wordfence or Sucuri to detect and remove infected files before re-uploading clean copies.

 What Role Does Web Hosting Play in Critical Errors?

-Resource limitations on shared hosting trigger errors during traffic spikes.
-Your site shares server resources with hundreds of other websites, and when resource allocation fails, critical errors appear.
+Resource limits on shared hosting trigger errors during traffic spikes.
+Your site shares server resources with hundreds of other sites, and when that allocation runs short, WordPress fails with a critical error.
+Misconfigured Apache modules, PHP extensions, or database settings compound this problem.

 How Do I Prevent Future Critical Errors?